On overwriting disks

 Writing image files to disk with a progress bar

-Let’s say for the sake of demonstration that I’ve made a terrible mistake and I really needed that live disk.
+Let’s say for the sake of demonstration that I made a terrible mistake and I really needed that live disk.
 No problem, we can write the data back.
-The image file I’m using here has already been downloaded and cryptographically verified.
+I’ve already downloaded and cryptographically verified the image file I’m using here.
 The usage is simpler here, since pv will detect the size of the image file and will receive an “end of file."

 # pv void-live-x86_64-20210930.iso > /dev/rsd5c